 Cross-functional teams are the norm, and brands now have input from many different departments, such as creative, marketing, sales, compliance, etc. While breaking down organizational silos is a good move, this collaborative approach invites more stakeholder input.
 Therefore, you need a well-defined system to collect and analyze feedback quickly so that projects don’t stall or get delayed by bureaucratic red tape.

 More compliance risk

-Speaking of red tape, compliance risks are a top priority in brand management, especially with so many channels and assets.
+Speaking of red tape, compliance risks - such as marketing, brand, and legal risks - are a top priority in brand management, especially with so many channels and assets.
 Management and legal teams must approve every asset and ensure that its use, viewing and distribution align with all industry regulations.

 The rise of mobile technology and data analytics has paved the way for greater accountability in marketing.
 Companies can measure key metrics at a granular level to gauge performance on any campaign.
 With this power comes more responsibility.
 Creative teams and marketers can’t throw money at wild ideas — everything must prove its worth and deliver tangible ROI for the brand.

 Digital brand management is a combination of various elements that go far beyond a simple logo or tagline.
 As you develop a clear understanding of these elements and how they work together, you can improve the brand experience for customers.

 Here’s an overview of the essential aspects of digital brand management:

 Brand identity is the face of your brand.
 Think logos, colors, and typography.
 Together, these visual components fuel brand recognition and reinforce and complement the reputation of your brand.